The-obsrvr/ArgStrPrediction/README.md

 The main contributions of this work are as follows:

-- We introduce a systematic adaptation of IAT-based dialogical corpora into simplified bipolar argument structures, facilitating consistent benchmarking and computational modeling;
+- Introduces a systematic adaptation of IAT-based dialogical corpora into simplified bipolar argument structures, facilitating consistent benchmarking and computational modeling;
-- We develop an end-to-end pipeline for Argument Structure Prediction across multiple task architectures (single-step and multi-step) and modeling paradigms (fine-tuning and prompt-based approaches);
+- Develops an end-to-end pipeline for Argument Structure Prediction across multiple task architectures (single-step and multi-step) and modeling paradigms (fine-tuning and prompt-based approaches);
-- We propose a comprehensive evaluation framework for analyzing performance, generalization, schema compliance, and computational efficiency of argument structures across modeling configurations under shared schema.
+- Proposes a comprehensive evaluation framework for analyzing performance, generalization, schema compliance, and computational efficiency of argument structures across modeling configurations under shared schema.

-### Repository Organization

 ---